Teemu Suokas

-Teemu Suokas (born 27 March 2001) is a Finnish basketball player for Cartagena in Primera FEB.
+Teemu Suokas (born 27 March 2001) is a Finnish basketball player for Salon Vilpas in Korisliiga.

 Playing career

 Suokas signed for Spanish team Cartagena for the 2025–26 season.

 International career

 A former youth international, Suokas also represented Finland in the postponed 2021 Summer Universiade competitions in Chengdu in the summer 2023, where Finland finished 5th, the best position in the nation's history.